 With the new measurement model mentioned above giving you better insight into how users are moving across your purchase funnel, it was necessary to provide more meaningful metrics that present a clear picture of your key objectives.

-Here are a few of the common UA metrics that will not be a part of the GA4 experience:
+Here are a few UA metrics that have had their definitions revised, along with some new metrics that are a part of the GA4 experience:

 UA Metrics Being Redefined

 - Bounce rate (inverse of Engagement Rate)

 - Conversion rate (separated into User Conversion Rate & Session Conversion Rate)